Allergy stories: Carly

-• Noah is undiagnosed Non IGE CMPA (cows milk protein allergy) – all the signs & symptoms were there but were ignored by health professionals.
+Noah has non-IgE cows milk protein allergy, but this has not been professionally diagnosed.
+All the signs and symptoms were there but were ignored by health professionals.
 We have removed full fat milk from Noah’s diet again and he is doing better.

 Can you tell us about your journey to getting a diagnosis for Zach?

-So for Zach his symptoms included gunky eyes from 2 days old, back arching, sound of sheer pain when feeding, congestion, grunting, silent reflux, extreme belly bloat/pain, extreme mucous stools (8-10 aday in the end) extreme wind and he started to lose weight as he dropped 2 centiles quickly because of the nappies.
-He was never sick with reflux, our final symptom was head to toe allergy rash/eczema/hives.
+Zach’s symptoms started at 2 days old.
+He had back arching, the sound of sheer pain when feeding, congestion, grunting, silent reflux, extreme belly bloating and mucous stools.
+He started to lose weight, dropping 2 centiles quickly because of the nappies.
+The final symptom was head to toe allergy rash/eczema/hives.

-I had visited the doctors a good 3/4/5 times with Zach for having extreme pain, bad nappies and a “cough” but was fobbed off again each time, it was our Health Visitor weigh in sessions where his weight decline was picked up.
-I used to take him here weekly just for something to do and to get out of the house as he used to scream all day long.
+I visited the doctors a good 4/5 times about Zach’s symptoms but was fobbed off each time.
+His weight decline was only picked up at our Health Visitor weigh in sessions.
+I used to take him there weekly, just for something to do and to get out of the house; he used to scream all day long.

-We really haven’t had an easy time, constantly back and forth at the drs, ended up even in paediatrics as they thought he could have bronchiolitis but 100% it was his severe CMPA reaction affecting his breathing.
-We then had struggles with milk once diagnosed as it took us four prescription milks and three thickeners until we found our magic mix for us.
-We had challenges with appointments with our dietitian just to get his “magic milk” as our GP couldn’t prescribe anything more and we were initially expected to wait a further 3.5 months for that.
+We really didn’t had an easy time.
+We were constantly back and forth at the Doctors.
+He ended up in paediatrics as they thought he could have bronchiolitis, but it was actually his CMPA reaction affecting his breathing.
+We then had struggles with milk once diagnosed.
+It took us four prescription milks and three thickeners until we found the right for him.

 With Zach’s other food allergies it has all been managed through trial then elimination.
 I researched so much from social media groups or articles about allergies and what symptoms to look for.
-With IGE allergens although as daunting as they sound I do find them easier to manage as you have a visual within 2 hours.
-Delayed allergies I find the hardest as you have to pin point what could have caused it and retrace your steps over the last 72 hours.
+As daunting as they sound, IgE allergies were easier to manage as you have a visual within 2 hours.
+Delayed allergies were harder as you have to pin point what could have caused it and retrace your steps over the last 72 hours.

-We waited until 6 months to wean Zach & although we did attend a “weaning workshop” through the dietician for dairy free weaning I found it completely useless as it didn’t tell me anything I didn’t already know.
+We waited until 6 months to wean Zach.
+We did attend a dairy free weaning workshop, but I found it completely useless as it didn’t tell me anything I didn’t already know.

 I hated weaning!
-I wanted it to be so different with Zach to what I had done with Noah, he had undiagnosed allergies and I had been told “oh it’s just viral” or “yep maybe reaction just give him antihistamine and keep feeding as usual”.
-I had such an awful time with him I wanted to have a different experience with Zach but with knowing he had multiple allergies it just made it all even worse.
+I wanted it to be so different with Zach to what I had done with Noah.
+He’d had undiagnosed allergies and I had been told “oh it’s just viral” or “just give him antihistamine and keep feeding as usual”.
+I had such an awful time with him.
+I wanted to have a different experience with Zach but unfortunately it didn’t happen.

 In the very beginning he reacted to parsnip, chickpeas, oats, mango, kidney beans and coconut.
-Soya we knew already through having it in our failed milks but had to trial with a yoghurt too.
-Gluten used to come out in a tiny pin prick rash all around his face and strawberries he came out in the blotchiest hives.
-Egg I trialled in a gluten free crumpet and we got “his face/cheek flare” we trialled twice with the same reaction so luckily left it at that point and didn’t push egg any further until our allergy testing.
+Soya we knew already through having it in the failed milks.
+With gluten he used to come out in a tiny pin prick rash all around his face and strawberries gave him blotchy hives.
+Egg was trialled in a gluten free crumpet and we got his face/cheek flare.
+We trialled twice with the same reaction so luckily left it at that point and didn’t push egg any further until our allergy testing.

 The weeks and months after having a baby are such a vulnerable time for new mums, and allergies can make this especially challenging.
 How did Zach’s allergies affect this period for you, and what would you say to help other mums in the same position?

-I can honestly say I don’t remember much, this is purely because my brains coping mechanism is to block things out.
+I can honestly say I don’t remember much, my brain’s coping mechanism is to block things out.
 I had a 2 year old and a brand new baby that just screamed non stop for England.
 You couldn’t settle Zach unless you were holding him.
-The only thing that really helped a little more in this time for me was that I continued to keep my eldest in childcare so it didn’t disrupt his routine, that was my saving grace as I would just have hours and days at a time of not moving with Zach, he was literally fed and held and if we have managed to get dressed that day then we were on to a winner.
-Advice to anyone would be just trust your mummy instincts, they will not fail you with your little one, never feel that you might be wasting a GP’s time as that is what they are there for.
-Unfortunately it’s a very difficult process to get help for so so many parents but the constant trying is what gets you there in the end with that final person listening.
+The only thing that really helped a little more in this time for me was that I continued to keep my eldest in childcare so it didn’t disrupt his routine.
+That was my saving grace.
+I would just have hours and days at a time of not moving with Zach.
+He was literally fed and held.
+We were on to a winner if we managed to get dressed that day!

 Often it’s the little things we learn day to day as parents that are most helpful for others who are new to living with allergies.
 Can you share 5 things you have learned which might help to make life easier for other parents?